security-alliance/frameworks/src/threat-modeling/identity-mitigate-threats.md

-# Identify and Mitigate Threats
+# Standard Operating Environment
+tag: [Engineer/Developer, Security Specialist]

 Identifying and mitigating threats is a crucial part of the threat modeling process.
 By understanding potential threats and developing strategies to address them, projects can help protect their systems and data from security incidents.